-People divorce for all kinds of reasons and each case has its own individual story to tell.
+People divorce for all kinds of reasons and each case has an individual story to tell.
 Sometimes it takes the form of a gradual breakdown, spouses often separate ahead of time, and occasionally one party simply up and leaves.
 This begs the question: How does abandonment impact divorce?

 What Constitutes Abandonment?

 While the idea of abandonment seems obvious at first glance, from a legal perspective, it isn’t so cut-and-dried.
 Most people probably think of it as physical desertion, as one spouse taking off and not coming back.
 That certainly plays a part but doesn’t show the whole picture.

 Just leaving for a period of time—for example, a week, or even a month, after an intense fight—doesn’t automatically constitute abandonment.
 Neither does a month of missed child support here or there.